Fashion influencer: For fashion brands

 Fashion brands use the reach and positive reputation of influencers by implementing influencer marketing.
 Influencers spread brand messages, increase brand awareness, contribute to a positive brand image and increase sales by tagging fashion brands in their posts.

-Although data that shows the direct correlation between influencer campaigns and sales are rare, the success of affiliate platforms as rewardStyle, Chirpyest, Shopstyle Collective and successful examples such as the #mangogirls campaign, indicate that influencer engagement affects sales.
-In the #mangogirls campaign several influencers had independently chosen the same coat as their favorite piece of the Mango collection and showcased it on Instagram.
-The coat went viral and sold-out.
-In fact, first studies show that every third consumer has already bought a product following the recommendation of an influencer.
+Although data that shows the direct correlation between influencer campaigns and sales are rare, the success of affiliate platforms as rewardStyle, Chirpyest, Shopstyle Collective and successful examples such as the #mangogirls campaign indicate that influencer engagement affects sales.
+In the #mangogirls campaign, several influencers had independently chosen the same coat as their favorite piece of the Mango collection and showcased it on Instagram.
+The coat went viral and sold out.
+In fact, the first studies show that every third consumer has already bought a product following the recommendation of an influencer.

 Criticism

 Fashion influencers have been criticized by journalists for their lack of transparency on sponsored posts.
 The lines between posts in which influencers share product recommendations for free or because they are paid for it are often blurred.
 Influencers are supposed to mark a sponsored post with hashtags such as #ad or #sponsored, but often use less-obvious hashtags like #sp or none at all.

-Due to this lack of transparency, the U.S. Federal Trade Commission (FTC) sent out dozens of warning letters to Instagram influencers in the beginning of 2017, giving further indications to influencers and marketers on how to disclose advertising and sponsored posts.
+Due to this lack of transparency, the U.S. Federal Trade Commission (FTC) sent out dozens of warning letters to Instagram influencers at the beginning of 2017, giving further indications to influencers and marketers on how to disclose advertising and sponsored posts.
 Following the rules of the FTC, hashtags like #ad have to appear before the "more" button and are not allowed to be buried in a flood of other hashtags.
 Thus, "anyone endorsing a brand must "clearly and conspicuously" declare connections to it, for example, if products have been given free, if a payment has been made for the endorsement or if there is a business or family relationship".